Skip to main content

 1 In the beginning God created the heaven and the earth.
 2 And the earth was without form and void, and darkness was upon the face of the deep ; and the spirit of God was waving over the face of the waters.

-The same set of elements is used: Primordial Chaos, Abyss, Darkness, and the Divine power/bird hovering over the waters.
+The same set of elements is used: Primordial Chaos, the Abyss, Darkness, and a Divine power or bird hovering over the waters.

 Egypt